 Exploring Quebec's Saguenay Fjord

 We will be traveling to our put-in destination on Saturday and heading off on our trip on Sunday morning.
 We will be staying at a different site each night as we make our way down the Saguenay River to the St. Lawrence.
-We will get off the river Thursday afternoon and plan to camp at a private campground located on the St. Lawrence, Thursday and Friday evening, offering spectacular views and with any luck sightings of whales from shore.
-Saturday morning will find us heading home.
+We will get off the river Saturday afternoon and plan to camp at a private campground located on the St. Lawrence, Saturday evening, offering spectacular views and with any luck sightings of whales from shore.
+Sunday morning will find us heading home.
 A more specific itinerary follows as well as notes on additional items you may wish to bring, notes on the campsites and notes in general that may be helpful for you in planning for the trip.

 Keep your fingers crossed and hopefully when you wake up today you'll be able to spot not only Beluga whales and Minke whales but hopefully see Humpbacks and Fin whales feeding along the shore.
 The water just offshore here is deep, rich with plankton, and very cold, all ingredients that attract the whales.
 The smooth granite ledges that slope down to the water surface provide great viewing spots to watch the whales as you sip on your morning's cup of coffee and admire the view.
 At your leisure, pack up and head for home.